ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L1-background/index.md

 - Solidity
 - Vyper
-- <a href="https://docs.soliditylang.org/en/v0.8.6/yul.html" target="_blank" rel="noopener noreferrer">Yul</a> (experimental and not for beginners)
+- [Yul](https://docs.soliditylang.org/en/v0.8.6/yul.html){target=\_blank} (experimental and not for beginners)

 At the time of writing, Solidity is by far the most popular language for writing smart contracts, and as with everything in the space, things have been moving rapidly and have now witnessed some major projects built using Vyper.

 ### Core Truffle Commands